ReCommenXer/BFTest/README.md

 		if tostring(method) == "FireServer" then
 			if tostring(args[1]) == "RemoteEvent" then
 				if tostring(args[2]) ~= "true" and tostring(args[2]) ~= "false" then
-					if UseSkillMasteryDevilFruit and  _G.AutoFarmGunMastery then
+					if UseSkillMasteryDevilFruit and  AutoFarmGunMastery then
 						if type(args[2]) == "vector" then
 							args[2] = PosMonMasteryGun
 						else